Open Access Dissertation

 The proposed modules could be used separately or in combination for the study of a variety of colloids and biological suspensions problems as this was demonstrated throughout this work.

 Farhat, Hassan, "Accelerated Lattice Boltzmann Method For Colloidal Suspensions Rheology And Interface Morphology" (2010).
 Wayne State University Dissertations.
-Paper 13.
+13.